Cognitive Behavioural Therapy in Thailand

-Centred around conversation with a trained therapist, cognitive behavioural therapy (CBT) approaches to treatment involve standard and universally accepted techniques to help patients deal with depression and anxiety.
-In regularly scheduled CBT psychotherapy sessions, the patient talks about their thoughts and feelings surrounding a troubling aspect of their lives – typically related to a previously diagnosed mental disorder.
+Centred around conversation with a trained therapist, cognitive behavioural therapy (CBT) has shown to be effective in treating a range of mental health illnessess including depression, anxiety and substance misuse.
+In regularly scheduled CBT psychotherapy sessions, the client talks about their thoughts and feelings surrounding a troubling aspect of their lives – typically related to a previously diagnosed mental disorder.

-The patient and therapist then discuss the emotions and thought processes that are leading to the patient’s unwanted behaviour, focusing on each problem in turn and deciding on actions to address them.
-The therapist draws on a wealth of psychotherapeutic strategies to suggest specific changes in the patient’s thinking and habits.
-When acted upon, these strategies act as coping mechanisms, allowing the patient to reach their personal goals and improve their inner well-being.
+The client and therapist then discuss the emotions and thought processes that are leading to the client’s unwanted behaviour, focusing on each problem in turn and deciding on actions to address them.
+The therapist draws on a wealth of psychotherapeutic strategies to suggest specific changes in the client’s thinking and habits.
+When acted upon, these strategies act as coping mechanisms, allowing the client to reach their personal goals and improve their inner well-being.

-By taking a strictly social approach, CBT avoids the complexities surrounding medication, in favour of directly empowering the patient to take control of their own situation.
-The patient’s new, healthier behaviours and thought patterns act to help reduce the intensity of their symptoms, breaking them free from anxiety and depression.
+By taking a strictly social approach, CBT avoids the complexities surrounding medication, in favour of directly empowering the client to take control of their own situation.
+The client’s new, healthier behaviours and thought patterns act to help reduce the intensity of their symptoms, breaking them free from, say, anxiety or depression.

-CBT can also be used to successfully combat phobias, eating disorders, substance abuse (including smoking addiction), behavioural addictions, post-traumatic stress disorder (PTSD) and borderline personality disorder.
+CBT can also be used to successfully combat phobias, eating disorders, substance abuse, behavioural addictions, post-traumatic stress disorder (PTSD) and borderline personality disorder.
 It is often applied in combination with other forms of treatment.

 CBT targets cognitive distortions, a category of error in thought that includes the tendency to over-generalise situations, focus on negative ideas and events, and fail to appreciate positive outcomes.
-Through talk-based therapy at The Dawn, CBT teaches our clients to embrace a more realistic and balanced worldview, which in turn eases strain on emotions and stress levels.
+Through talk-based therapy at The Dawn Chiang Mai Thailand Rehab Center, CBT teaches our clients to embrace a more realistic and balanced worldview, which in turn eases strain on emotions and stress levels.

 The effect is achieved through empathy-based conversation, with our therapist offering practical suggestions for diverting thought patterns away from the direction of pessimism and distress.
 As each client learns to activate this strategy of mental re-orientation, they find that a more mindful and open worldview can have significant positive effects on their day-to-day life.

-CBT at The Dawn generally involves a set of scheduled weekly therapy sessions of 30 to 60 minutes each.
-The process begins with a psychological assessment by the therapist, who uses conversation to understand the difficulties faced by the patient.
-From there, our therapist suggests ways to re-conceptualise the sources of anxiety or depression that are affecting client, by putting them into a proper and more positive context.
+CBT in Thailand at The Dawn generally involves a set of scheduled weekly therapy sessions of 30 to 60 minutes each.
+The process begins with a psychological assessment by the therapist, who uses conversation to understand the difficulties faced by the client.
+From there, our therapist suggests ways to re-conceptualise the sources of anxiety or depression that are affecting the client, by putting them into a proper and more positive context.

 The success of CBT in reversing negative thought cycles has inspired several variants which are also effective for the symptoms and conditions they address.

-Trauma-focused cognitive behavioural therapy (TF-CBT) is a special form of CBT that focuses on patients dealing with the fallout from their own traumatic experiences.
+Trauma-focused cognitive behavioural therapy (TF-CBT) is a special form of CBT that focuses on individuals dealing with the fallout from their own traumatic experiences.

 We use CBT to provide relief from a wide variety of mental health issues, and benefits will vary depending on the type of condition being addressed.
 However, the following benefits are commonly seen as a result of CBT psychotherapy:

-The positive progress made through CBT at The Dawn can be extended far into the future, through a continuation of the tools and techniques practised in the therapy sessions.
+The positive progress made through Thailand CBT treatment at The Dawn can be extended far into the future, through a continued use of the tools and techniques practised in the therapy sessions.

 As the CBT healing method is not based in physical or chemical treatment, side effects are not an issue.
 Our clients simply learn a new skill set and a healthier mode of thought, allowing for greater control in how they experience the world.

 CBT approaches to treatment are a specialty at The Dawn, either alone or in combination with medication or other types of treatment.
-Our general wellness programme also includes yoga and meditation, spa and massage therapy, a wholesome diet, and many more activities to soothe the body and mind.
+Our general wellness programme also includes yoga and meditation, massage therapy, art therapy, and many more activities to soothe the body and mind.

 Our aim is to deliver holistic treatment, avoiding a compartmentalised approach in favour of focusing on the client’s entire experience of well-being.
 Our therapists and caregivers offer complete support throughout the recovery process, relying on extensive experience and compassion.

-Clients at The Dawn receive full personalised care in a comfortable setting, thanks to our impressive 1:1 staff-to-client ratio.
-If you or a loved one suffer from depression, anxiety or other mental health concerns, contact The Dawn today.
+Clients at The Dawn receive personalised care in a comfortable setting, if you or a loved one suffer from depression, anxiety or other mental health concerns, contact The Dawn today.